Rebilly/api-definitions/specification-extensions.md

 * `x-is-free-form`
   This flag is used for PHP SDK auto-generation.
 It indicates that the schema should not be generated as a model.

-* `x-enum-mapping`
-  This property enumerates the mapping options for a custom discriminator schema.
-For example `openapi/components/schema/ReadyToPay/Adjust/AdjustPaymentMethod.yaml`.

 * `x-no-generate`
   This flag is used for PHP SDK auto-generation.
 It indicates that the schema should not be generated.
 Updates to schemas with this flag require a manual update of the SDK.